nhan0504/CS326/team/m2/features.md

 - Least-worn or never-worn items
 - Cost-per-wear for each item (calculated by dividing the price by the number of times it has been worn)
 - Wear frequency by category (e.g., tops, bottoms, shoes)
--
+- Share option to share the stat with others

 Users can also set personal goals, such as reducing the cost-per-wear of certain items or redistributing the use of their wardrobe more evenly.
 The dashboard can suggest decluttering or donating rarely worn items to encourage more mindful consumption.

 **Assigned to**: Name

 ## Clothes search and filter
-This feature will allow users to search by name and filter by size, color, type, brand, material, purchase date, and price in both the clothes inventory and logged outfits.
+This feature will allow users to search by name and filter by size, color, type, brand, material, purchase date, weather, and price in both the clothes inventory and logged outfits.
 The search makes it easier for users to find specific pieces in their wardrobe and see what outfits they have worn with that piece.
 The filtering makes it easy for users to find items based on a common category.
 The ability to quickly locate specific items helps the user stay more organized and gives the user a better idea of their wearing patterns.

 **Assigned to**: Name